wpumacay/DeeprlND-projects/project2-continuous-control/REPORT.md

 * **Model** : Abstract classes (interfaces) from which backend-specific models will inherit.
 * **Config** : Configuration structures linked with the [gin-config][url_gin_config] package to easily use, tweak and share hyperparameters.
+* **Utils**: Some helper functions and classes used throughout the implementation, like replay buffers, and env. wrappers.
 * **Trainer** : Script in charge of loading configuration structures, instantiating both environment and agent, implementing the training loop, and using the required logging functionality to save training results.